ThomasAlanStevens/codeWars/README.md

 # CodeWars Katas: [Profile Here](https://www.codewars.com/users/ThomasAlanStevens)

 A repository filled with codewars challenges (katas).
-Currently in the top 6.5% of coders on the global leaderboard, Completed over 100+ katas and complete 5 solutions every week.
-Starting in May of 2022, I began to track these katas using github!
+Currently in the top 5.5% of coders on the global leaderboard, Completed over 100+ katas and complete 5 solutions every week.

 ## How It's Made: